Rafael Nadal: Historic journey towards winning 21 Grand Slams

-Nadal has his own agent and manager at Nike, his person works with Nadal’s team to create the looks of the season.
-Further leading to having a team working on Nadal’s looks, his sponsorship dues and more.
-While at Babalot, a team of R&D experts were able to innovate and develop new age racquets that lead to further growth in the sports sector ( especially tennis).
+Nadal has an agent and manager at Nike; his person works with Nadal’s team to create the season’s looks.
+This further led to having a team working on Nadal’s looks, his sponsorship dues and more.
+While at Babalot, a group of R&D experts were able to innovate and develop new-age racquets that led to further growth in the sports sector (mainly tennis).
 Some luxury brands also tend to hire professionals who manage their ambassadors throughout the tenure of the partnerships.
-These professionals tend to have an expertise in the domain, as an example a sports professional can become a PR specialist with Richard Mille to manage Nadal’s ambassadorship.
+These professionals tend to have expertise in the domain; for example, a sports professional can become a PR specialist with Richard Mille to manage Nadal’s ambassadorship.

-While at the same time Nadal will require a team of professional (s) who will manage these brands for him legally, logistically, for coordination to much more.
+While at the same time, Nadal will require a team of professional (s) who will manage these brands for him legally and logistically, for coordination much more.

-The team behind world no. 1 tennis player
+The team behind world’s no. 1 tennis player

-While Nadal is the main man playing on the court, there is a strong team of coaches, physical therapists, player managers, brand managers, PR and Publicist and coordinators who run the whole show.
-Each individual contributor aids to the overall growth of the professional player to his brand image, his physical and mental health, capacity building, sponsorships and much more.
-A successful tennis player aids in building career opportunities for multiple people who have an expertise in the world of sports and sports management.
+While Nadal is the leading man playing on the court, there is a strong team of coaches, physical therapists, player managers, brand managers, PR and Publicists and coordinators who run the whole show.
+Each contributor aids the overall growth of the professional player to his brand image, physical and mental health, capacity building, sponsorships and much more.
+A successful tennis player aids in building career opportunities for multiple people with expertise in sports and sports management.

-Nadal’s team consists of members from his family and professional staff, who Nadal also considers as his family.
+Nadal’s team consists of members from his family and professional staff, who Nadal also considers his family.
 This team builds and nurtures an environment of confidence, stability and affection that helps Nadal keep his focus on the game and his abilities.
-From taking care of logistics to also present at his matches, his team works behind the scenes and is always cheering him on.
+From taking care of logistics to being present at his matches, his team works behind the scenes and always cheers him on.
 A line from his autobiography quoted by Rafa reflects how strongly he feels about the support of the back-end team.
-‘Each one complements the other, and all play a key role in strengthening my weaknesses and to make them exceed my strengths.
-Imagine that I could be so lucky and so successful without them, it’s impossible.’
+‘Each one complements the other, and all play a key role in strengthening my weaknesses and making them exceed my strengths.
+Imagine that I could be so lucky and so successful without them; it’s impossible.’

-Nadal is also known to have never fired anyone and has built his team of back-end staff since he was a junior player.
+Nadal is also known to have never fired anyone and built his back-end staff team since he was a junior player.
 Some prominent people who have been the pillar behind Nadal’s success include:

-- The Coach – Uncle Toni: The person who started coaching Nadal at the age of four to also coaching him through professional tournaments.
-Toni has been a strong force in Nadal’s life, his head coach to now the Head Coach at Rafa Nadal Academy.
+- The Coach – Uncle Toni: The coach who started coaching Nadal at four also coached him through professional tournaments.
+Toni has been a strong force in Nadal’s life, from his head coach to the Head Coach at Rafa Nadal Academy.

-- Coaching staff – Francis Roig: Joined in 2006, Francis is right behind Toni when it comes to coaching Nadal.
-Himself being a tennis player in the past with career high of #23, he is now part of Nadal’s family.
+- Coaching staff – Francis Roig: Joined in 2006, Francis is right behind Toni regarding coaching Nadal.
+Being a tennis player in the past with a career-high of #23, he is now part of Nadal’s family.

 - Fitness Instructor – Joan Forcades: Nadal’s instructor since childhood, Jaon is the lead fitness expert for Nadal and develops his training program that is further implemented by the other experts who work with Joan.

-- Physical Therapist – Rafael Maymo: Also one of Nadal’s closest friends, Maymo works with Nadal year around and also travels with him for tour for all major tournaments.
+- Physical Therapist – Rafael Maymo: Also one of Nadal’s closest friends, Maymo works with Nadal year-round and travels with him for tours for all major tournaments.
 He is also the Technical Director at Rafa Nadal Academy.

-- The Agent – Carlos Costa: A former player himself, Carlos has represented Nadal since he was 14 years old.
+- The Agent – Carlos Costa: A former player, Carlos has represented Nadal since he was 14.
 He further works with a small team to manage Nadal.
 He is also the Head of Business Development at Rafa Nadal Academy.

 - The Publicist – Benito Perez Barbadillo: No one gets to Nadal before getting through his publicist first.
-He has been known to be the PR manager for sports players, prior working with Nadal, he also worked with Novak Djokovic.
+He was known as the PR manager for sports players before working with Nadal; he also worked with Novak Djokovic.

 - Nike’s Assistant to Rafa– Jordi Robert: He is Nadal’s assistant at Nike, managing his looks and designing new looks each season.